FREQUENTLY ASKED QUESTIONS

 Q. Is there a judicial branch?

 A. Yes, USG has a judicial branch.
-USG has a supreme court that oversees all 4 campuses.
+USG has a supreme court that oversees all 4 campuses with a representative for each campus.

 Q. Where can I find an archive of past Senate legislation?